top of page

 Locality research for genealogists involves discovering geography, history, boundary changes, laws, customs, religions, and ethnic makeup of a specific place as part of a genealogy investigation.

-Understanding these aspects as you investigate your family history will help you find records faster and speed less wasted time looking in the wrong place for possible answers to your research questions.
+Understanding these aspects as you investigate your family history will help you find records faster and save less time looking in the wrong place for possible answers to your research questions.

 From any page on this genealogy website site: